Validity, consonant plausibility measures, and conformal prediction: Achieving Type-2 validity, II: a new class of nonparametric inferential models

-where the $U_i$'s are exchangeable, marginally $\unif(0,1)$, with dependence structure that is too complicated to describe precisely, and the common marginal distribution function, $G$, is an infinite-dimensional nuisance parameter.
-Our goals are, first, to avoid directly dealing with $G$ and, second, since we aim to predict the single data point $Y_{n+1}$, to reduce the dimension so that specifying a random set for the complicated and relatively high-dimensional $U^{n+1}$ is unnecessary.
+The joint distribution of $T^{n+1}$ is complicated.
+A complete characterization requires a common marginal distribution function $G$ and, say, a copula that induces the exchangeable dependence structure.
+In particular, marginally we have

-The key observation is that, since $G$ is monotone, the ranks of the $T_i$'s are the same as those of the $U_i$'s and, moreover, by the definition of exchangeability, the latter ranks are marginally discrete uniform on $\I_{n+1}$, denoted by $\unif(\I_{n+1})$.
+where the $U_i$'s are iid $\unif(0,1)$ and $G$ is an infinite-dimensional nuisance parameter.
+Our goals are, first, to avoid directly dealing with $G$ (and the associated exchangeability-inducing copula) and, second, since we aim to predict the single data point $Y_{n+1}$, to reduce the dimension so that specifying a random set for the complicated and relatively high-dimensional $U^{n+1}$ is unnecessary.

-The quantity $T_{n+1}$ gives the to-be-predicted value $Y_{n+1}$ a special status, and its rank is uniformly distributed.
+For simplicity, suppose for the moment that the $T_i$'s are continuous.
+This would hold, e.g., if the $Y_i$'s are continuous and the non-conformity measure $\Psi$ is non-constant on sets of $Y^{n+1}$ with positive $\prob$-probability.
+The key observation is that, since $G$ is strictly increasing, the ranks of the $T_i$'s are well-defined (i.e., no ties) and the same as those of the $U_i$'s.
+Moreover, exchangeability implies that the latter ranks are marginally discrete uniform on $\I_{n+1}$, denoted by $\unif(\I_{n+1})$.
+This creates an opportunity to both eliminate the dependence on $G$ (and the copula) and reduce the dimension.
+The quantity $T_{n+1}$ gives the to-be-predicted value $Y_{n+1}$ a special status and, as we just pointed out, its rank is uniformly distributed.
 This suggests a dimension-reduced (generalized) association,

 where $r(\cdot)$ is the ranking operator, that depends implicitly on $T^{n+1}$ and, hence, on $Y^{n+1}$.
 Here we assign rank 1 to the smallest value, rank 2 to the second smallest, and so on, because small values of the non-conformity measure are ``better'' in a certain sense.
 That the values are ranked in ascending versus descending order will be important in the P-step below.
 For now, we have completed the A-step: \eqref{eq:conformal.assoc} defines generalized association---in the sense of \citet{martin2015,MARTIN2018105}---that links the data $Y^n$ and the to-be-predicted value $Y_{n+1}$ to an auxiliary variable $V$ with known distribution.